usnistgov/dastard/README.md

 # Dastard
 [![Build Status](https://app.travis-ci.com/usnistgov/dastard.svg?branch=master)](https://app.travis-ci.com/github/usnistgov/dastard)

-A data acquisition framework for NIST transition-edge sensor (TES) microcalorimeters.
+A data acquisition program for NIST transition-edge sensor (TES) microcalorimeters.
 Designed to replace the earlier programs `ndfb_server` and `matter` (see their [bitbucket repository](https://bitbucket.org/nist_microcal/nasa_daq)).

 ## Installation
-Requires Go version 1.16 or higher because [gonum](http://gonum.org/v1/gonum/mat) requires it.
-Dastard is tested automatically on versions 1.16 and LATEST (as of May 2022, Go version 1.18.2 is the most recent).
+**Requires Go version 1.16)) (released February 2021) or higher because [gonum](http://gonum.org/v1/gonum/mat) requires it.
+Dastard is tested automatically on versions 1.16 and LATEST (as of September 2022, Go version 1.19.1 is the most recent).

 We recommend always using the `Makefile` to build Dastard.
-That's not a typical go usage, but we have a very simple trick built into the `Makefile` that allows it to call `go build` with linker arguments that override the default values of two global variables.
+That's not a typical go usage, but we have a very simple trick built into the `Makefile` that allows it to execute `go build` with linker arguments that override the default values of two global variables.
 By this step, we are able to get the git hash and the build date of the current version to be known inside Dastard.
 Hooray!
 The lesson is always use one of the following:
 ```
 # To build locally and run that copy
 make build && ./dastard